Residency Program » Conferences & Education

 - House Staff Meeting is a monthly meeting of all TTUHSC residents sponsored by the office of GME.
 This meeting serves to update house staff on important institutional issues.
 Elected officers of the house staff serve as liaisons on many institutional committees.

-- Subspecialty Conferences is held on Tuesdays.
-Each subspecialty division is assigned to a particular month (e.g. Hematology/ Oncology in March) and faculty from that subspecialty gives a series of 4 to 5 case-based, interactive conferences.
+- Subspecialty Conference Each subspecialty division is assigned to a particular month (e.g. Hematology/ Oncology in March) and faculty from that subspecialty gives a series of 3 to 4 case-based, interactive conferences.

-- Grand Rounds, are held on Thursdays.
-These are arranged by the Program Director and are conducted by the Department of Medicine and other institutional faculty as well as visiting professors.
-Topics include advances in basic and clinical knowledge in many fields on Internal Medicine
+- Grand Rounds These are conducted by the Department of Medicine and other institutional faculty as well as visiting professors.
+Topics include advances in basic and clinical knowledge in many fields on Internal Medicine.

 - Venous blood sampling